Five things to know about running an amusement arcade business

 Category D – These can be used in all gaming centres, and can have a maximum money prize of £5 or a maximum of non-money prize of £8, except on a ‘crane grab machine’, where the non-money prize can be as much as £50.

 Category B and C machines have a minimum age of 18 to play, while category D machines have no age limits.
 You can find more detailed machine classifications on the Gambling Commission website.

 Machines have to be maintained and repaired regularly, and for this you will need a licensed maintenance technician.
 You should ensure that you factor these costs into your budget.
 This is one piece of advice that new arcade business owners often forget about and should be a key consideration when learning how to open an arcade in the UK.

 When running an arcade business you need to protect both your premises and your machines.
 Having adequate amusement arcade insurance is essential, and there are a number of factors that you need to protect against.
 Customers themselves can damage machines by accident or on purpose while with so many electrics around, fire is a risk, so your insurance should cover these and the considerable risk of theft.

 Be sure to keep your insurance policy up to date, particularly when buying new machines, to ensure that you are covered for the full value of your premises and its contents.

 5.What compliance and enforcement checks your business is subject to

 The Gambling Commission is the body which carries out periodic reviews, administers guidance and imposes additional license conditions when necessary.

+We hope you found our business tips useful and can use them to learn how to start an arcade business in the UK.
 If you’d like to find out more about amusement arcade insurance, get in touch with Park Insurance.